 There’s no greater likelihood that your therapist will understand about abuse than your next-door neighbor will understand about abuse.
 We have a lot of work to do, in the years ahead, of trying to raise the general awareness, especially the awareness among service providers, about what abusers are all about.

 Anne: Yeah, we see that every day here at Betrayal Trauma Recovery.
-Our community has over 60,000 victims of abuse who have all attempted to get “help” for their husband’s pornography addiction, usually, and who were further abused by the helping professionals that they went to.
+Our community has over 60,000 victims of abuse who have all attempted to get “help” for their husband’s pornography addiction, usually.
+The “help” further traumatized them.
 Either pornography addiction recovery specialists, sometimes sexual addiction therapists, and what happens is that they end up even more abused through that process.

-Then they find us, and we have women who have just been put through the wringer, not just by their abuser but also by their clergy and by their therapists.
+Then they find us.
+Their clergy and therapists have put them through the ringer.
 You probably see that all the time, from your experience too.

 From our perspective, as victims, it feels like society is more concerned about not “hurting” the perpetrators than they are about protecting the victims, including women and children.
 How do you feel about that?
 Do you think that’s true or do you think they just simply don’t understand it?